thetron/mongoid_token/README.md

 Obviously, this will create tokens of 8 characters long - make them as short or as long as you require.

+__Note:__ Mongoid::Token leverages Mongoid's 'safe mode' by automatically creating a unique index on your documents using the token field.
+In order to take advantage of this feature (and ensure that your documents always have unique tokens) remember to create your indexes.

+See 'Token collision/duplicate prevention' below for more details.

 ## Options

-The `token` method takes two options: `length`, which determines the length (or maximum length, in some cases) and `contains`, which tells Mongoid::Token which characters to use when generating the token.
+The `token` method has a couple of key options: `length`, which determines the length (or maximum length, in some cases) and `contains`, which tells Mongoid::Token which characters to use when generating the token.